 Q: Will I get to see Daddy?

-If your child will not be able to visit: We won’t be able to visit, but you can draw pictures and write letters to each other whenever you want.”
+If your child cannot visit: We won’t be able to visit, but you can draw pictures and write letters to each other whenever you want.”
 If there are legal reasons why contact is not allowed.
 It is important to follow that advice.

 Other Material